architag5/architag5.github.io/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 */10
-- */1 Readme
+- 1/1 Readme
-- */2 Basic HTML content
+- 2/2 Basic HTML content
-- */1 Basic CSS styling
+- 1/1 Basic CSS styling
-- */1 Advanced feature
+- 1/1 Advanced feature
 - */2 Responsive layout
 - */1 Passes validation checks
-- */2 Embraces spirit of the assignment
+- 2/2 Embraces spirit of the assignment

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+- images with alt attributes
+- headings and paragraph text
+- links to external pages
+- multiple pages with navigation
+- ucins from Google Material Icons

 (b) CSS features
+- adding custom fonts
+- modifying padding and margins
+- modifying colors

 (c) Advanced features
+- Complex page layout with navigation bar

 3. How long, in hours, did it take you to complete this assignment?